Whitehaven railway station: Facilities

 The ticket office is open six days per week and is closed evenings and Sundays; there is also a ticket machine available.
 Digital display screens, a passenger announcement system and information posters provide train running information.
 Step-free access is available through the main building to both platforms.

 Services

 Northern Trains operates a generally hourly service northbound to Carlisle and southbound to Barrow-in-Furness; no late evening service operates south of here.
 A few through trains operate to/from Lancaster via the Furness line.

 Northern Rail introduced a regular Sunday through service to Barrow via the coast at the May 2018 timetable change - the first such service south of Whitehaven for more than 40 years.
 Services run approximately hourly from mid-morning until early evening, with later trains starting and terminating here.
 This represented a major upgrade on the previous infrequent service of four per day each way to/from Whitehaven only.
+Repairs to the tunnel southwards to Corkickle and Millom/Barrow saw services beyond here suspended in July 2025, with a replacement bus service provided through the town to Corkickle for onward connections.
+This will remain until the old mine workings beneath the tunnel floor have been sealed and filled with grout - repairs are likely to continue until the spring of 2026.
+Services remain running to Workington and Carlisle.